HistoricalChristianFaith/Belief-Across-Time/ignatius_child_in_jesus_arms.md

 <h2><a href='https://en.wikipedia.org/wiki/John_Pearson_(bishop)#Works'>John Pearson</a></h2>
 <blockquote>
-<h4>[AD 1686] <a href='https://archive.org/details/patrologiaecurs92migngoog/page/n206/mode/2up'>Joannis Pearsonii, Vindiciae Ignatianaem, Part II</h4> - in Patrologia Graeca Tomus V. Translation by ChatGPT.
+<h4>[AD 1686] <a href='https://archive.org/details/patrologiaecurs92migngoog/page/n206/mode/2up'>Joannis Pearsonii, Vindiciae Ignatianaem, Part II</a> - in Patrologia Graeca Tomus V. Translation by ChatGPT.</h4>
 <i>
 [<a href='https://archive.org/details/patrologiaecurs92migngoog/page/n204/mode/2up'>Page 399</a>]
 The tale of St. Ignatius as a child in the arms of Christ, receiving this title, is a much later story.
 Another tradition, contemporary to this fable, was unknown to the ancients.
 Anastasius and Metaphrastes were the first to recall this fable.
 The fable seems to have originated during the era of Ignatius, Patriarch of Constantinople.